St. Augustine celebrated its 450th birthday in 2016, making it America’s oldest European city.

 Move over craft breweries because craft distilleries are here.

-The St. Augustine Distillery is one of two dozen licensed craft distilleries in Florida.
+The St. Augustine Distillery is one of a few dozen licensed craft distilleries in Florida.

 Terrible things happened in St. Augustine.